a great question to ask

 Split

 These lyrics convey ongoing frustration with the relationship.
-“This indecision’s bugging me” shows the lack of clarity has now become a mental strain, while “If you don’t want me, set me free” captures a feeling of being trapped in a system of indecision.
+“This indecision’s bugging me” shows the lack of clarity has now become a mental strain, while “If you don’t want me, set me free” captures a feeling of being trapped in indecision.

-The line “Exactly whom I’m supposed to be” suggests that there has been a loss of identity due to the relationship, and that a basic understanding of who they are is missing, evident in the lyrics “Don’t you know which clothes even fit me?”
+The line “Exactly whom I’m supposed to be” suggests there has been a loss of identity, and that a basic understanding of knowing the person and their finer details is missing, evident in the lyrics “Don’t you know which clothes even fit me?”

 “Should I cool it, or should I blow?” expresses the conflict between staying calm or reacting strongly.

-The shouted “split” in “Should I Stay or Should I Go” is widely regarded as a happy accident, kept for the authenticity it brought to the track.
-The moment occurred during the recording session when Strummer and guest vocalist Joe Ely startled Jones in the vocal booth.
+The shouted “split” is widely regarded as a happy accident, kept for the authenticity it brought to the song.
+The moment occurred during the recording session when Strummer and guest vocalist Joe Ely, a singer-songwriter who helped translate the Spanish lyrics, startled Jones in the vocal booth while they were recording the Spanish backing vocals, and they decided to keep it in.

 Share This